 Capella Through the Planets and Angles, as Lore Not Forecast

-Where Capella does conjoin a point, the tradition reads it as coloring that placement rather than dictating an event.
-On the Ascendant or Midheaven it is associated with a public, inquiring temperament and, in Robson's older telling, a position of trust.
-With Mercury it emphasizes the star's own restless, novelty-loving cast of mind; with the Moon or Venus the sources lean toward sociability and a love of learning; with Mars, toward energetic and outspoken curiosity.
+Where Capella does join a point, the tradition reads it as coloring that placement rather than dictating an event.
+On the Ascendant or Midheaven it is linked to a public, inquiring temperament and, in Robson's older telling, a position of trust.
+With Mercury it sharpens the star's own restless, novelty-loving cast of mind.
+With the Moon or Venus the sources lean toward sociability and a love of learning, and with Mars toward energetic, outspoken curiosity.
 Treat every one of these as symbolic flavor, a theme of temperament and vocation, never a timed outcome.
 This is the same interpretive caution the tradition applies to brighter neighbors like Aldebaran, the watcher of the east.

 Frequently Asked Questions